First published: 18 March 2020

 Q. I provide personal training sessions outdoors – can I resume training sessions with my clients?

-On 1 June 2020, the government updated its guidance for personal trainers and coaches on the phased return of sport and recreation in England, which states:
+The government’s guidance for personal trainers and coaches (updated 17 July) on the phased return of sport and recreation in England, states:

-“If you are a personal trainer/coach you can now work with clients outdoors, providing you are meeting no more than 5 other people from outside of your household, outdoors, and you are staying a minimum of 2 metres apart.
+“If you are a personal trainer/coach you can now work with clients outdoors, providing you are meeting no more than 5 other people from outside of your household, outdoors, and you follow social distancing guidelines.

 “You should also enforce strong hygiene measures.
 This might be cleaning any equipment rigorously in line with wider guidance on hygiene, for example by using antiviral spray and washing hands thoroughly before and after use.”